gschueler/edam/docs/usage.md

 `-o <outputdir>`
 :    The directory to write HTML files to.
 Defaults to the basedir.

+`-r`
+:    Recursively descend to subdirectories and apply Edam

 `--no-toc`
 :    Don't include the Table of Contents.